codingmukul/Thought-Therapist/README.md

 4. "Give me a introduction of yourself."

+The website is hosted on streamlit cloud service as <a>https://thoughttherapist.streamlit.app/<a>

 ## Files and Folders details

 1. **.streamlit**: It is a folder that contains pages information on streamlit i.e. details and structure of three pages.